 I bought this in May.
 I used it once and then after that when I used it, the heat would stop on the left side of the grill.
 I sent it into the Appliance Sales and Service.
 They tested it and said it was working fine.
 I explained that it will start out ok but then stop cooking (no heat).
 They sent it back with a fix of a new cord.
 I plugged it in and the light didn't come on, on the left side and no heat ever even started.
 So I had emailed them and explained it was not working and they have been nice about it.
 The guy said to ask T-Fal for a paid return receipt to ship it again and I did and they sent it to me.
 Now they are calling me and telling me that it works just fine and trying to tell me that the light turns off when it reaches the temp it needs to be.
 I know that!
 I told them it did not even heat up.

 I spent a lot of money for this grill and I do love the idea of it.
 But now I can't send it back to the network and it is past the time limit.
 And quite obviously they are not going to replace it since they say it works fine.
 I am very upset with Emeril's company and very disappointed with the way Stacey spoke with me today insisting there was no problem as she was told.
 I am afraid I will get it back again and it will do the same thing and if I want to spend $15.00 to ship it back and forth they will continue to say it is fine.
 For almost $200.00 I think there should be better help here and a toll free number that works without a code since I don't have long distance.
 The warranty is good for a year so I have till next June to be unhappy.
 So much for Lagasse and his cookware.

 1qt saucepan - Bottom layer separated and fell off after cooking, luckily missing my feet.
 Own 2 other pots & wary of using them because of hazardous consequences.

-Emeril Cookware Company Profile
+Emeril Cookware Company Information

 - Company Name: